Penns Creek Angler

 Why come to Penns Creek Angler?
 We design our flies specifically for Penn's Creek!
 We have specialty dubbing, necks and materials for Penn's Creek Flies!
 You will not find our custom supplies any other place.
 We will provide you with the flies and the resources you need to have a productive day on the water.
 Most of our flies are tied by local fisherman to match the hatches on Penns Creek.
+We also have a special line of Spring Creek flies form a local source available just in case Penns Creek is not fishable.
 When you come to PCA you will find we are here to meet your needs.
 Taking care of the Penns Creek family of anglers is not only our business it's our goal.

 Why Fish Penn's Creek?

 Penns Creek is the crown jewel in a state that's packed with legendary trout water.
 The Catch and Release section is locally know as "The Project".
 This tract of land is 3.8 miles long and has an old rail road bed that follows the stream very closely.
 The first 1/2 mile of the catch and release is privately owned but fishing is allowed however anglers are expected to stay near the water where they can safely walk.
 At the end of Weikert road there is a parking lot for about 40 cars, the section of the creek is inside Bald Eagle State Park and is open to the public with no posted land.
 Penns is a limestone creek that averages 80 feet wide from Poe Paddy State Park to the town of Glen Iron.